 The client needs to know how to reach you, and preferably, when they can reach you.
 Be sure to note your working hours - you're unlikely to be on-call 24 hours a day!

 It’s flattering and reassuring when someone can tell you about what you do, and show a clear understanding.
 Clients need to know that they have a safe pair of hands in you, and being supportive of their goals will engender trust.

 5. Answer phone calls, emails, and any carrier pigeons

-They’re unlikely to be communicating over Snapchat (or pigeon!), but during working hours it’s key to spend at least 30 minutes in your day answering communications or sending client updates.
-Imagine you’re a babysitter; the parent will want to know what’s going on!
+They’re unlikely to be communicating over Snapchat (or pigeon!), but during working hours it’s key to spend at least 30 minutes of your day answering communications or sending client updates.

 6. Demonstrate you have the knowledge to meet their needs, and go beyond